 Depending on your instrument, auditions will be fifteen to twenty minutes in length, and be representative of current repertoire.
-The School of Music offers music scholarships for all band and orchestral instruments, voice, piano, and organ.
+The School of Music offers music scholarships for all band and orchestral instruments, voice, piano, organ, and jazz.
 Audition requirements for entrance into a major and/or scholarship consideration for each area follow:

 Please be prepared to perform: